evannorton/Pixel-Pigeon/README.md

   "width": 640
 }
 ```
-4. Create a `dev.pmgf` file at the root of your game's codebase.
+4. Create a `pp-dev.json` file at the root of your game's codebase.
 ```json
 {
   "renderPathing": false